 Ensalada de Frutas

-Colombians make the best fruit salads.
+While Americans may take issue with the word, “salad,” Colombians make the best fruit salads.
 Each bowl has a dozen different kinds of chopped fruit, cream, ice cream, and cheese.
 You can get these at various fruterías and cafes throughout the city, but the best (and cheapest) are at informal produce markets.
 These markets also have excellent morcilla and lechona (see below).
-I go to 7 de Agosto.
+Pic above taken at 7 de Agosto.

 Morcilla and Lechona